massmutual/sample-pyspark-application/README.md

 ## Running on YARN

-To run this project on YARN, simply setup some environment variables and you're good to go.
+To run this project on YARN, simply set some environment variables and you're good to go.

 ```sh